 You can see that Streamyard's easy setup and stability make it the perfect tool for live streaming.

 Streamyard's features, like being browser-based, are an example of how they have remained stable over time without ever compromising user experience.
 I highly recommend Streamyard to anyone looking for a reliable platform that is also intuitive and easy to use!
 For those of you on the go, Streamyard lets mobile web users live stream quickly from iPhones and Android phones too.
 Be sure to watch this video for all my Streamyard Mobile Live Streaming Tips!

 Podcasters Can Benefit from Streamyard Too

 Based on feedback from the community of users, Streamyard added another option that I think will appeal to many of my podcasting friends.
 Recording allows Podcasters and other users to use Streamyard to create videos or podcast episodes without even going live.
-The files can be downloaded as video or audio only (within 7 days) for users on the upgraded plans.
-See how this works in a short video from Geige.
+The files can be downloaded as video or audio only (within 15 days) for users on the upgraded plans.
+See how this works in this video Kevin Kolbe created for Streamyard.

 The Giveaway tool is an added bonus that can be used during your streams to further delight and engage your audience of viewers.
 Check out this example of how much fun everyone can have when you host a giveaway during your stream.